 The Physical Containment level 3 facility, commonly known as the PC3 facility is part of the Faculty of Medical and Health Sciences (FMHS) containment facility.
 This facility runs a monthly training session for the Emergency Response team members.
-This month our Biosafety Adviser, Dr Erica Zarate, had the privilege of joining training provided by the PC3 Manager, Rebecca Marnane.
+This month our Biosafety Adviser, Dr Erica Zarate, had the privilege to join the training provided by the PC3 Manager, Rebecca Marnane.

-From this photo we can see that the standard PPE here is different from Anthropology, but is appropriate for the level of hazards in this facility.
+From this photo we can see that the PPE is different from our story and is appropriate for the level of hazards in this facility.